The U.S. Detained a Record 69,550 Migrant Children This Year

 “The U.S. government calls migrant children held without their parents ‘Unaccompanied Alien Children’ — UAC in bureaucratic jargon,” the AP reports.
 “Federal law requires the Department of Health and Human Services’ Office of Refugee Resettlement to provide them food and shelter, and medical and mental health care.
 But the HHS Office of Inspector General found there aren’t enough clinicians or specialized care in shelters holding migrant children.”

-*Correction, Nov.
-12, 2019: This post was updated to clarify that while the U.S. has detained a record number of migrant minors, many of those minors came to the U.S. without their parents, where they were then held alone, but not separated from their families by the U.S. government.
+Correction, Nov.
+12, 2019: This post originally misstated that the U.S. has detained a record number of migrant children separated from their parents by the U.S. government.
+It has been updated to clarify that while the U.S. has detained a record number of migrant minors, many of those minors came without their parents to the U.S., where they were then held alone.